jamesjnadeau/lnconsulting.com/content/portfolio/index.md

 /*
 Title: Services
-Description: L.N.
-Consulting is a mechanical, electrical, and energy services engineering design firm, with geothermal and renewable energy systems integration experience
+Description: We provide a variety of engineering services suited for architects, building firms, local, state, and federal government ventures.
+Commercial and residential concerns, all while respecting and protecting the environment.
 */